marcransome/plist-services/README.md

 #plist-services
-`plist-services` comprises two Mac OS X services for quickly converting property list (.plist) file between XML and binary encodings.
+`plist-services` comprises two Mac OS X services for quickly converting property list (.plist) files between XML and binary encodings.
 The services are built with Automator and use the command-line `plutil` program to perform the conversion process.

 ##Installation
-Installation is as easy as double-clicking each of the two files that are extracted from the download archive.
+Installation is as easy as double-clicking each of the two files that are extracted from the download archive (click the `ZIP` icon at the top of this page to download).
 You will be prompted to install the services individually and may alternatively open them in Automator for further customisation:

 ![Service Installer](http://www.fidgetbox.co.uk/plist-services.png)

 ##Usage
-The services can be accessed directly from the contextual menu in Finder by selecting and right-clicking one or more .plist files:
+The services can be accessed directly from the Finder's contextual right-clicking on one or more .plist files:

 ![Contextual menu](http://www.fidgetbox.co.uk/plist-services_example.png)